Info

 Savvas began his career in animation before working across photography and film.
 This period involved extensive international travel, which deepened his awareness of the cultural, material, and ecological conditions that structure human–environment relations.
 Over time, the limitations of image-based media led him towards a more direct engagement with physical space and sensory experience.
 He now works primarily with industrial materials, transforming them into artificial conduits for natural phenomena that blur distinctions between the organic and the constructed.
 His projects range from self-contained sculptures to large-scale immersive installations for gallery and public contexts.

 My practice explores the relationship between ecology, perception, and material systems through sculpture and installation.
-Using industrial and mechanised materials, I create immersive environments that reimagine, distort, and abstract natural phenomena.
-These works are not representations of nature but transpositions: artificial systems that echo ecological behaviours and function as perceptual technologies, shaping how sensory, emotional, and cognitive experience unfold within constructed space.
+Working with industrial and mechanised materials, I construct environments in which artificial systems transpose ecological behaviours.
+These works function as synthetic ecologies, constructed conditions in which perception, memory, and embodied response unfold within post-natural environments.

-Across the installations, natural effects often appear without their expected causes.
-Grass moves without wind, streams emerge without water, storms gather without sky.
-By uncoupling cause and effect, the work destabilises accepted distinctions between the organic and the synthetic, foregrounding perception as an active force in how nature is experienced and understood whilst challenging assumptions about truth and reality.
+Across the installations, familiar environmental effects appear without their expected causes.
+Grass moves without wind.
+Streams flow without water.
+Storms gather without sky.
+By separating effect from origin, the work destabilises distinctions between the organic and the constructed, foregrounding perception as the site where nature is assembled, remembered, and felt.

 2025 – Anemoi, The Melrose Gallery, Johannesburg, South Africa